scgruber/Construct/examples/add/README.md

 ## Algorithm

  1. ACCEPT POINTS (p1,p2) and POINTS (q1,q2)
- 1. DEFINE the DISTANCE BETWEEN q1 and q2 as d1
  1. DEFINE the LINE THROUGH p1 and THROUGH p2 as l1
- 1. DEFINE the POINT ON l1 and at DISTANCE d1 to p2
+ 1. DEFINE the POINT at DISTANCE d1 ALONG l1 FROM p2 AWAY FROM p1 as p3<br/>
-    WHERE DISTANCE BETWEEN p1 and p2 is LESS than DISTANCE BETWEEN p1 and THIS as p3
+    WHERE d1 is BETWEEN q1 and q2
  1. PROVIDE POINTS (p1,p3)